microsoft/vscode-wiki/Terminal-Issues.md

 ## Terminal Issues

-This document is about reporting issues for the integrated terminal (ctrl+\`).
+This document is about reporting issues for the integrated terminal (<kbd>ctrl</kbd>+<kbd>`</kbd>).
 Learn more about how to use the terminal in the [documentation](https://code.visualstudio.com/docs/editor/integrated-terminal).

+### Creating great terminal issues

+- Make sure you read the common questions and long-standing known issues sections below as you might be reporting an issue that is already known.
+- Include the VS Code version, Operating System version and a list of extensions you're using.
+Ideally you should use the issue reporter built into VS Code for this as it automatically includes this information in the report.
+- Including a screenshot or gif is normally a good idea.
+- Including your settings.json is also a good idea as many issues are normally related to bad configuration.
+- Take note if you're using an extension to launch the terminal, for example using a debugger to launch the terminal, language extension (eg. PowerShell Integrated Console) or something like Code Runner.
+If so there's a good chance it's an issue with the extension, not with VS Code.

+**Windows-specific additions:**

+- Be sure to include the build number if you're on Windows 10, this is attached automatically when using the builtin issue reporter or can be fetched manually by running `ver` in `cmd.exe`.
+- If you're on Windows 10 1809 and below then you will be on the old terminal backend called `winpty`, a lot of these issues will not be actionable and closed as the solution to them was to move to the new frontend `conpty`.

 ### Common questions